anant00729/poc-soil-grid-callout/README.md

 ## Setup

-1. Clone the repository
+1. clone the repository
-2. open command line and got the root directory of the project i.e "soilgrid_callout"
+2. open command line and go to the root directory of the project i.e "soilgrid_callout"

 #### Run
 1. "python3 soil_grid.py" // Starts the command line application